robotology/ycm-cmake-modules/help/manual/ycm-superbuild.7.rst

 Expert Mode
 -----------

-The :variable:`YCM_EP_EXPERT_MODE`` variable will set the YCM Superbuild in "expert mode".
+The :variable:`YCM_EP_EXPERT_MODE` variable will set the YCM superbuild in "expert mode".
 This is disabled by default.
 This means that all the projects that are in "developer mode" will have all the targets enabled (including the update step) and that the :ref:`update <target:project-update>` and similar targets will keep